visit-dav/visit/src/doc/dev_manual/DebuggingTips.rst

 .. _DumpingPipelineInfo:

-Dumping VTK objects and Pipeline information to disk
+Dumping VTK objects and pipeline information to disk
 ----------------------------------------------------

 In addition to the ``-debug`` argument, VisIt_ also supports a ``-dump`` argument.